-0.150 PROCEDURAL

-CLEAR-BUFFER GOAL
+0.150 PROCEDURAL CLEAR-BUFFER GOAL

 A buffer can be cleared regardless of whether or not it was tested on the production's LHS.
-Note that often one does not need to explicitly clear a buffer because there are two situations which result in buffers being cleared automatically as described below in Implicit Production Actions.
+Note that often one does not need to explicitly clear a buffer because there are two situations which result in buffers being cleared automatically as described below under implicit production clearing actions.